nstapelbroek/envoy-swarm-control-plane/README.md

   - Relies on swarms routing mesh to proxy traffic to services
   - Reads configuration from deployment labels
   - Instantly detects changes in stack configurations
-  - Gives you freedom to run your edge proxies on worker nodes
+  - Gives you freedom to run your reverse proxies on worker nodes
 - SSL/TLS support
   - Redirect HTTP to HTTPS
   - TLS enabled vhosts will offer HTTP/1.1 and HTTP/2